eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/40_smart_contract_basics.md

 - `user_messages`: the multi-index table structure name,
 - `checksum256`: the type of the data the index is defined for,
-- `&user_messages::message_idx`: the reference of the data member function which retrieves the data the index is defined for.
+- `&user_messages::message_idx`: a reference to the secondary index function defined in the struct.

 The name of a secondary index has the same restrictions as the name of an action.